+Are you looking for fun and free activities for your next trip to Florida?
 Even beyond our famous beaches, there’s an abundance of entertainment in the Daytona Beach area that won't bust your budget.
-Whether it's simply a day at the park or involves a high-action attraction, this destination offers unbeatable value with free things to do.
+Whether it's simply a day at the park or a high-action attraction, this Florida vacation destination offers unbeatable value with free activities for the entire family.

 As you plan your next beach break, be sure to check out this handy list of FREE things to do in Daytona Beach during your stay.